 (3) The Treasurer is to cause to be credited to the Consolidated Account any amounts received or recovered from the Commission or otherwise in respect of any payment made by the Treasurer under a guarantee given under section 47.

-[Section 48 amended by No. 77 of 2006 s.
+[Section 48 amended: No. 77 of 2006 s.
 4 and 5(1).]

 49. Charges for guarantees